 DTPA is a pentadentate chelator that can form stable complexes with REE through multiple coordination bonds.
-This chelating agent has been reported to be the most promising chelator for certain REE intoxications [34][109][156].
-The US FDA [157] determined that zinc-DTPA and calcium-DTPA are safe and effective for treatment of internal contamination by plutonium, americium, or curium.
+This chelating agent has been reported to be the most promising chelator for certain REE intoxications [165][109][34].
+The US FDA [166] determined that zinc-DTPA and calcium-DTPA are safe and effective for treatment of internal contamination by plutonium, americium, or curium.
 DTPA forms complexes with thorium, uranium, neptunium, and cerium.
 In turn, gadolinium-DTPA compounds are MRI contrasting agents, and some preliminary reports suggest calcium-DTPA and zinc-DTPA may be useful for gadolinium deposition disease, but more research is still needed.
-On the other hand, EDTA seems to have very limited effectiveness for most REE [158].
-However, EDTA combined with other chelators might show synergistic effects, which could influence efficacy and safety profiles [159].
+On the other hand, EDTA seems to be very limited effectiveness for most REE [167].
+However, EDTA combined with other chelators might show synergistic effects, which could influence efficacy and safety profiles [168].
 Finally, DMSA derivatives with enhanced tissue penetration or REE specificity are still under investigation, while DMPS analogs with structural modifications could improve REE binding affinity.
-Nevertheless, current evidence suggests limited effectiveness of these chelators for most REE intoxications requiring the development of more specific therapeutic approaches, based on new chelating agents [160][161].
+Nevertheless, current evidence suggests limited effectiveness of these chelators for most REE intoxications requiring the development of more specific therapeutic approaches, based on new chelating agents [169][170].
 As of July 2025, no clinical trials specifically evaluating chelation therapy for REE intoxication have been identified.
-However, the importance of HOPO (hydroxypyridinone) chelators must be emphasized as an important emerging therapy for REE intoxication.
-These agents represent a significant advancement in the field and warrant inclusion in future therapeutic protocols.